Updated: Aug 26

 Back in the Old Days....

 Yep.
-I used to be a traditional trainer.
+I used to be a traditional horse trainer.

 I used to chase a horse until it "relaxed" thinking I was doing it a favor.
 I believed I was helping it work through it's tensions and anxieties.
 I used to aggressively back a horse up that spooked or came at me to teach that horse that behavior was unacceptable.
-I admit I acted out of anger (you're not going to get away with that!!) too.
-I also kicked horses that kicked at me.
+I admit I acted out of anger because sometimes I took reactive or defiant behavior personally (you're not going to get away with that you so-and-so!!).
+I also kicked horses that jumped into me or lifted their leg (or kicked) at me.
 They do it to each other, right???
-That's exactly what I believed - what I learned from every horse person I had ever met.
+That's how they communicate "who's the boss."
+That's exactly what I believed and what I learned from every horse person I had ever met.

 I Got Results

 These methods "work" in the sense that teaching a horse that unpleasant circumstances follow "bad" behavior may reduce the possibility of that behavior occurring again.
 However, they also cause pain, distress, and fear.
-They do nothing for the relationship we all want to have with this magnificent species.
-They also fail, miserably, to teach the horse the behavior you WANT him to do.
+Similarly they do nothing to build the relationship (partnership is NOT created through subjugation) we all want to have with this magnificent species.

 Times Have Changed...